 This time Sheriff Antley halted.
 After exchanging a glance with Doc Branson, he grabbed Tank's collar and slammed him against the ambulance.
 With his acne-scarred face inches from Tank's nose, he riveted his coal black eyes on the frightened lad.
 Grizzled forearms pinned Tank to the side of the vehicle.

 "Boy, what you saw here is police business.
-I don't care what you think might have happened, you keep it to yourself.
+I don't care what you think might have happened.
+You don't know your ass from a hole in the ground, so keep your opinions to yourself.
 Understand me?"

 "Yes," Tank said.